aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

             st = cell.style;

             // Print the value of Style.QuotePrefix of cell A1
-            // It will print True, because we have not updated the Style.QuotePrefix property of cell A1's style. outputLines.push("Quote Prefix of Cell A1: " + st.quotePrefix);
+            // It will print True because we have not updated the Style.QuotePrefix property of cell A1's style. outputLines.push("Quote Prefix of Cell A1: " + st.quotePrefix);

             // Create an empty style
             st = wb.createStyle();

-            // Create style flag - set StyleFlag.QuotePrefix as true
+            // Create style flag – set StyleFlag.QuotePrefix to true
-            // It means, we want to update the Style.QuotePrefix property of cell A1's style. flag = new AsposeCells.StyleFlag();
+            // It means we want to update the Style.QuotePrefix property of cell A1's style. flag = new AsposeCells.StyleFlag();
             flag.quotePrefix = true;